Skip to content

 Takeaway

-Although TMJ is often perceived as just a “jaw issue,” it is a much more complex condition that requires a multimodal approach to addressing the root causes and providing lasting relief.
+Although TMJ is often perceived as just a “jaw issue,” it is a much more complex condition that requires a multimodal approach to providing lasting relief.
 While conservative therapies, such as physiotherapy and oral appliances, remain first-line treatments, emerging science suggests that regenerative therapies, such as PRP and PRF injections and LLLT, may also help relieve pain and inflammation.

 It can be challenging to manage a condition like TMJ daily, but know that there are several treatment options you can explore.
-It’s best to seek a licensed, experienced provider who will work with you to develop an effective treatment plan that not only reduces pain and improves jaw mobility but also identifies the root causes to achieve long-term relief.
+It’s best to seek a licensed, experienced provider who will work with you to develop an effective treatment plan that reduces pain and improves jaw mobility.

 With the right treatment approach, TMJ may be permanently cured.
 Identifying the underlying causes and using a multimodal treatment approach rather than just treating symptoms can influence permanent relief.